 Prior to joining the firm, Mr. Roessler worked as a geologist at an environmental consulting firm focusing on groundwater investigation and remediation and resource development and management issues.

-Mr. Roessler is listed in the 2022 and the eight immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
+Mr. Roessler is listed in the 2023 and the nine immediately preceding editions of Chambers USA: America's Leading Lawyers for Business for Environmental Law.
 He was named a North Carolina "Super Lawyer" for Environmental Law in 2021, 2022 and 2023 by Super Lawyers magazine.
 Mr. Roessler has been recognized as a 2016 "Legal Elite" by Business North Carolina magazine in the area of Environmental Law.